Buying real estate in Nicaragua?

 Are there many Americans buying property and living in Nicaragua in 2026?

-As of early 2026, Americans represent a visible but still minority group of property buyers in Nicaragua, with no official government statistic published on the exact percentage of US ownership nationwide.
+As of early 2026, Americans represent a visible but still minority group of property buyers in Nicaragua, and there is no official government statistic on the exact number or percentage of US property owners nationwide.

-The highest concentrations of American expats and property owners in Nicaragua are found in San Juan del Sur, the Tola and Guacalito beach corridor, Granada's historic center, select gated communities in Managua, and increasingly in the Río San Juan area near San Carlos.
+The highest concentrations of American expats and property owners in Nicaragua are found in San Juan del Sur, the Tola and Guacalito-Gigante beach corridor, Granada's historic center, select gated communities in Managua, and to a lesser extent the Rio San Juan area near San Carlos.

-The top three reasons Americans choose Nicaragua include significantly lower property prices compared to the US, the Pacific coastline lifestyle with year-round warm weather, and the relatively low cost of living that stretches retirement savings further.
+The top three reasons Americans choose to buy in Nicaragua are significantly lower property prices compared to the US (you can find homes for a fraction of what similar properties would cost stateside), the Pacific coastline lifestyle with year-round warm weather, and the low overall cost of living that stretches retirement savings or remote-work income much further.

-The American expat community in Nicaragua has shown cautious growth over the past few years, though recent US Embassy warnings and ongoing political uncertainty have made some prospective buyers more hesitant, creating a more selective and risk-aware buyer pool than in previous years.
+The American expat community in Nicaragua has shown cautious growth over recent years, driven by remote workers and retirees, though the US Embassy's 2025 property warnings and ongoing political uncertainty have made the buyer pool more selective and risk-aware than in previous cycles.

 Do foreigners have the same buying rights as locals in Nicaragua?

-In general, foreigners in Nicaragua, including Americans, are treated similarly to local Nicaraguan buyers when purchasing standard residential property, and there is no special restriction that singles out US citizens specifically.
+In general, foreigners in Nicaragua, including Americans, are treated similarly to local Nicaraguan buyers when purchasing standard residential property, and there is no special restriction that singles out US citizens compared to other foreign nationalities.

-However, certain property types and locations in Nicaragua are restricted or require extra scrutiny for foreign buyers, including coastal and shoreline zones governed by special planning laws, border areas within 15 kilometers of Costa Rica or Honduras, indigenous communal lands, and protected natural areas where title can be disputed or unclear.
+However, certain property types and locations in Nicaragua are restricted or require extra scrutiny for all foreign buyers, including coastal and shoreline zones governed by special planning laws, border areas within 15 kilometers of Costa Rica or Honduras (where a 2025 government decree expanded state control), indigenous communal lands, and protected natural areas where title can be disputed or simply unclear.

 We cover all these things in length in our pack about the property market in Nicaragua.